gnosischain/documentation/docs/bridges/README.md

 # Overview

-Welcome to Gnosis Bridge! 🎉 This documentation is the home to all things bridges and will guide you to interact with the Gnosis Bridge Explorer.
+Welcome to Gnosis Bridges! 🎉 This documentation is the home to all things bridges and will guide you to interact with the Gnosis Bridge Explorer.

 # Bridge Explorer